1989 Tiananmen Square protests and massacre: Death of Hu Yaobang

+Rioting on 22 April

 On 22 April, near dusk, serious rioting broke out in Changsha and Xi'an.
 In Xi'an, arson by rioters destroyed cars and houses, and looting occurred in shops near the city's Xihua Gate.
 In Changsha, 38 stores were ransacked by looters.
-Over 350 people were arrested in both cities.
-In Wuhan, university students organized protests against the provincial government.
+Over 350 people were arrested in both cities for looting.
+In Wuhan, university students organised protests against the provincial government.
 As the situation became more volatile nationally, Zhao Ziyang called numerous meetings of the Politburo Standing Committee (PSC).
 Zhao stressed three points: discourage students from further protests and ask them to go back to class, use all measures necessary to combat rioting, and open forms of dialogue with students at different levels of government.
 Premier Li Peng called upon Zhao to condemn protestors and recognize the need to take more serious action.
 Zhao dismissed Li's views.
 Despite calls for him to remain in Beijing, Zhao left for a scheduled state visit to North Korea on 23 April.

-Turning point: 26 April Editorial
+26 April Editorial

 Zhao's departure to North Korea left Li Peng as the acting executive authority in Beijing.
 On 24 April, Li Peng and the PSC met with Beijing Party Secretary Li Ximing and mayor Chen Xitong to gauge the situation at the square.
 The municipal officials wanted a quick resolution to the crisis and framed the protests as a conspiracy to overthrow China's political system and prominent party leaders, including Deng Xiaoping.
 In Zhao's absence, the PSC agreed to take firm action against the protesters.
 On the morning of 25 April, President Yang Shangkun and Premier Li Peng met with Deng at the latter's residence.
 Deng endorsed a hardline stance and said an appropriate warning must be disseminated via mass media to curb further demonstrations.
 The meeting firmly established the first official evaluation of the protests, and highlighted Deng's having "final say" on important issues.
 Li Peng subsequently ordered Deng's views to be drafted as a communique and issued to all high-level Communist Party officials to mobilize the party apparatus against protesters.

 On 26 April, the party's official newspaper People's Daily issued a front-page editorial titled "It is necessary to take a clear-cut stand against disturbances".
 The language in the editorial effectively branded the student movement to be an anti-party, anti-government revolt.
 The editorial invoked memories of the Cultural Revolution, using similar rhetoric that had been used during the 1976 Tiananmen Incident—an event that was initially branded an anti-government conspiracy but was later rehabilitated as "patriotic" under Deng's leadership.
 The article enraged students, who interpreted it as a direct indictment of the protests and its cause.
-The editorial backfired: instead of scaring students into submission, it antagonized the students and put them squarely against the government.
+The editorial backfired: instead of scaring students into submission, it antagonised the students and put them squarely against the government.
 The editorial's polarizing nature made it a major sticking point for the remainder of the protests.